-Western scientific studies of acupuncture continue to discover more and more ways that acupuncture works on the body, for example through the nervous, immune and endocrine systems.
+Western scientific studies of acupuncture continue to discover ways that acupuncture works on the body, for example through the nervous, immune and endocrine systems.

-Qi, pronounced “chee”, is often translated as “energy”.
+Qi (pronounced “chee”) is often translated as “energy” or “life force”.
 It is the energy that moves the blood in the vessels and moves the limbs.
 It is the energy of the body’s organs as they carry out their vital functions.

 Qi can be light or it can be dense.
 It has been said that “qi is energy on the verge of becoming matter, and matter on the verge of becoming energy”.

-This ancient concept, that has no real equivalent term in English, is very close to the understanding of matter and energy according to the latest advances in Physics.
+This ancient concept, that has no real equivalent term in English, is very close to the understanding of the relationship beween matter and energy according to the latest advances in physics.

 Treatments at this Clinic are usually gentle and relaxing.
-Acupuncture puts you into a sleepy altered state that is ideal for triggering the body to heal.
+Acupuncture usually takes you into a sleepy altered state that is ideal for triggering the body to heal.

-The sensation as the treatment commences might be throbbing, tingling, heaviness or numbness.
+The sensation as the treatment commences might be mild and gentle throbbing, tingling, heaviness or numbness.
+These sensations usually subside after a minute or so.
 After a while, you should drift off into a pleasant relaxed state.

-Sometimes a stubborn or severe condition might require a slightly stronger treatment, but this will be discussed with you prior to treatment.
+Sometimes a stubborn or severe condition might require a treatment using slightly stronger techniques, but this will be discussed with you prior to treatment.

 In China, a course of acupuncture treatments is ten treatments – once a day for ten days.
 In the West, it is usually not feasible to have treatment daily.
-For long-term conditions, once a week is generally enough.
+For long-term conditions, once a week is generally enough to get a momentum established.
+Your practitioner will work with you to determine the treatment frequency.

 Short-term or severe conditions usually benefit from treatments twice a week to start with.
-Scientific studies show that the healing from acupuncture happens over about three days.
+Studies suggest that the healing response in the local tissues following an acupuncture session happens over about three days.
 This is why twice-weekly treatments are ideal, to keep up the momentum of the healing response.

-In most cases, you should see positive change after three treatments.
+In average cases, you would expect to see positive changes after three to six treatments.
 Then we will have a better idea of your unique condition and needs.
-However, at this Clinic, many people feel an immediate improvement in their condition after the first treatment.

-As a general rule, the longer you have had a condition, the more treatments you will need to completely resolve it.
+As a general rule, the longer you have had a condition, the more treatments you will need to adequately address it.
 If you have had the problem for many years, then it is realistic to expect you will need treatment for several months.

-Babies and children respond extremely well to treatment.
-They generally need fewer treatments than adults.
-However, for long-term conditions it is important to maintain treatment until the child is strong and healthy.
+Babies and children generally respond extremely well to treatment.
+They usually need fewer treatments than adults.
+However, for long-term conditions it is important to maintain treatment until the child’s body has attained a degree of equilibrium at the improved level of health.

 Herbs are often a very useful way to increase the benefits of your acupuncture treatment and keep the healing going between treatments.